Close Menu

 How To Complete Dark Echelons in Warhammer 40K: Rogue Trader

 I experienced no crashes and few bugs, aside from some wonky collisions here and there.
 Every vehicle functions as its own class with unique abilities, so there’s a decent amount of strategic variety.
 Do you want to heal other players?
 Drive circles around clumsy tanks?
 Sit back on a ridge and rain down missiles like the Orkish thundergod of Imperial nightmares?
-Everything boils down to “shoot and don’t get shot,” but when the abilities, SFX, and audio make shooting and getting shot so enjoyable, I’m here for it.
+Everything boils down to “shoot and don’t get shot,” but when the abilities, SFX, and audio make firing and getting shot so enjoyable, I’m here for it.

 A Death Match Made in Heaven